Pro-Life Catholic Health Care

 CMF CURO offers ethical consultations for its members who want a Catholic medical perspective on a questionable procedure.
 A list of Catholic Medical providers is also made accessible to CMF CURO members.

-CMF CURO values medical providers and their responsibility to recognize the dignity of each patient as a human person.
-In a recent panel Life, Religious Liberty, and the Survival of Catholic Health Care by the Christ Medicus Foundation and the Catholic Information Center, Dr. Marguarite Duane, president of FACTS, illustrated the need for physicians to exercise wisdom and judgment as professionals in order to have patient-centered health care.
+CMF CURO values medical providers and their responsibility and right to recognize the dignity of each patient as a human person.
+In a recent digital conference Life, Conscience, Coercion, hosted by the Christ Medicus Foundation, Louis Brown, Executive Director of the Christ Medicus Foundation, spoke on the need to protect the conscience rights of medical professionals in order to preserve pro-life health care.

-Regulations and rules set forth by insurance companies and the government fail to value every aspect of the human person and often fail to respect the consciences of pro-life providers.
-Certain Health Care regulations refuse to recognize the psychological and spiritual elements of a person’s healing.
+Regulations and rules set forth by secular health care options often fail to value every aspect of the human person and often fail to respect the consciences of pro-life providers.
+Certain Health Care regulations implicitly fail to recognize the psychological and spiritual elements of a person’s healing as well.
 Through models of care like Direct Primary Care, doctors are able to provide tangible healing for their patients and foster a doctor-patient relationship that can lead to authentic and wholistic healing.